 - We’re entering a strategic planning process and we want to be informed by the needs and wisdom of our service providers.

-The Immediate Impact grants are designed for organizations that meet our funding criteria to receive grants of up to $5,000 that will cover an urgent unexpected need within six months.
+The Immediate Impact grants are designed for organizations that meet our funding criteria to receive grants of up to $5,000 that will cover an urgent and unexpected need within six months.
 Applicants will receive a funding decision within five weeks from application.
 If selected, grantees will receive a check within six weeks of application.
 The pilot will run from October 2017 to May 2018, and we will fund at least one organization or program each month.
-APPLY NOW!
+Applications that are deemed eligible but not chosen in their initial month will remain on file to be considered for future months.

 Our initial LOI is part of our annual service provider survey, and is an open call for all organizations that meet our funding criteria.
-For the 2018 grant cycle, the combined service provider survey/LOI will be open until November 30th, 2017.
+For the 2018 grant cycle, the combined service provider survey/LOI will be open until November 30th, 2017 (update: we have extended the deadline to December 14th, 2017).
 We’ll use the responses we receive to select the organizations from which we'll invite full grant proposals in 2018.
 We'll also use the responses to further develop the internal database of service providers that we use to celebrate good work and support statewide connections of organizations serving Oregon women and girls.
 Finalists will be announced in late May at our Annual Reception, and grant awards will be disbursed by June 30, 2018.

 Here's how our annual grantmaking process will work: